hadmacker/campaign_pm/act4.md

 ## Monologue:

 "Pearson was a fool.
-I needed to know whether the rumors were true that **The Necrosphere** had resurfaced after all those years, but Pearson was a moneygrubbing fraud.
-I couldn't detect any magical items with him.
+I needed to know whether the rumors were true that **The Necrosphere** had resurfaced after all those years, but Pearson was only a thief.
+Even with my powerful magic, I was unable to detect any magical items with that liar.
 It's best for everyone that he's no longer with us.
 And it's best for everyone that your journey ends here."

 ## Fight!

+# Defeating the Villain

+As the final battle ends, the silence that follows is almost deafening.
+The party is left standing in the rubble of the warehouse, surrounded by the bodies of their enemies and the explosive evidence of a failed conspiracy.

+Slowly, the sound of approaching footsteps breaks the silence, and a figure emerges from the darkness.
+It's the same cleric who had rescued the party earlier, his expression somber as he surveys the scene.

+As the night wears on, the City Watch arrives and takes your statements as to the conspiracy that was uncovered.
+They are relieved and grateful for the party's success, and offer to reward them handsomely.

+As for the anarchist villain, his name is soon forgotten, his legacy nothing more than a cautionary tale.
+But the party knows that they have prevented a great evil, and they are content in the knowledge that they have made the world a safer place.